decodrtechnologies/Data-Science/Diabetes/readme.md

 ### Prerequisites

-Basic knowledge of python, data visualtisation and K-nearest neighbour technique.
+Basic knowledge of python, data visualtisation libraries and K-nearest neighbour technique is required.

 ### Installation